It is believed that in 972, Prince of the Kievan Rus Svyatoslav I Igorevich died on the island of Khortitsa.

 The beginning of the Sich is associated with the name of D. Vishnevetsky (legendary Baida).
 In the first half of the 16th century, he founded the first fortification on the island of Malaya (Small) Khortitsa (Baida Island today).

-At the end of the 16th century, increasing national and religious oppression in Rzeczpospolita (Poland) turned the area into the center of the Ukrainian people liberation struggle under the leadership of B. Khmelnitsky.
+At the end of the 16th century, increasing national and religious oppression in Rzeczpospolita (Poland) turned the area into the center of the Ukrainian people’s liberation struggle under the leadership of B. Khmelnitsky.

 The theater keeps the old Cossack traditions.
-By order of large tourist groups, horse and folk ensembles shows, demonstration of traditional Cossack crafts are held here (call the phone numbers below for the date and time of the next show).
+Horse and folk ensembles shows, demonstration of traditional Cossack crafts are held here.
+You should call the phone numbers below for the date and time of the next show.

-After the performance, you can ride horses, as well as purchase souvenirs made by local blacksmith and potter.
-The cafe “Cossack zaloga” located nearby offers traditional Ukrainian cuisine.
+After the performance, you can ride horses, as well as purchase souvenirs, made by the local blacksmith and potter.
+The cafe “Cossack zaloga”, located nearby, offers traditional Ukrainian cuisine.
 Contact phones: +380 61 701 24 81, +380 61 213 32 85.

 Pagan shrines.
 Ancient pagan sanctuaries of the early Bronze Age are located near the Museum of History of Zaporozhye Cossacks.
 The main sanctuary has the form of a small Stonehenge (a circle of stones).

-The decision to build the shipyard at Khortitsa was made in 1737 during the first Russian-Turkish war, when Russian ships could not pass through the Dnieper River rapids on their way to the Black Sea.
+The decision to build the shipyard at Khortitsa was made in 1737, during the first Russian-Turkish war, when Russian ships could not pass through the Dnieper River rapids on their way to the Black Sea.

-In 1739, about 400 ships of Dnieper flotilla were based on the island.
+In 1739, about 400 ships of the Dnieper flotilla were based on the island.
 Some of them drowned during the flood.
 In 1999, the ship (Cossack chaika), preserved at the bottom of the river under the sand, was lifted to the surface.

-In 2007, the brigantine found in the same place was raised to the surface.
+In 2007, the brigantine, found in the same place, was raised to the surface.
 The ships were placed in a restoration shed near the Equestrian Theater.

 The museum displays the following historical weapons of different centuries and nations: machine guns, rifles, shotguns, handguns and pistols, swords, sabers, axes, chainmail and much more.
 Lenin Avenue, 189.
 Opening hours: 10:00-19:00.

-Retro Cars Museum.
+The Museum of Retro Cars.
 It is the only public museum of retro cars in Ukraine.
 The exhibition has 22 cars produced in 1930-1960s (“Dodge”, “Willis”, “Ural-ZIS” ZIS-5, ZIS-6 (“Katyusha”) and others.
 Vyborgskaya Street, 8.
 Opening hours: 10:00-16:00 (Saturday - 9:00-12:00), day off - Sunday.

 The museum has one of the largest collections of Ukrainian Folk Decorative Art.
 40 let Sovetskoy Ukrainy (40th anniversary of Soviet Ukraine) Street, 76-b.

-Church of God the Merciful Father.
+The Church of God the Merciful Father.
 It is the only Catholic church in Zaporozhye.
 The Roman Catholic parish existed in Alexandrovsk before the revolution, but, in the 1930s, the church was closed and later demolished.

-Bridge over the Dnieper River
+The bridge over the Dnieper River

-Taras Shevchenko boulevard
+Taras Shevchenko Boulevard